nomeata/StrictCheck/Notes.md

 If a field is strict, our generic demand type should omit the `Thunk` wrapper.
 We can detect strictness/unpackedness at the type level via Generics. :)

 So the demand type for `data Foo = Foo !Int Bool` would be iso. to `data FooD = FooD IntD (Thunk BoolD)`

-I'm now separating out the demand types for different primitives, because I think it's actually wrong to have them be iso. to unit.
-I think, if forced, they should contain the value they actually evaluated to!

 A question: should the field in `E` be strict?
 Should the fields in all demand types be strict?
 Does it matter, semantically?